thomaslbarber/ai-language-tutor/README.md

 </ul>

 ### Teaching the User
-The tutor parses the input and provides corrections on any grammatical or pronunciation errors.</li>
+The tutor parses the input and provides corrections on any grammatical or pronunciation errors.
 <img src="docs/README_CorrectingUser.PNG"/>

 ## Contributing 🤝